 and at night we tried a fast version of badminton, ‘Speedminton’, completed with glow sticks in the shuttlecocks.
 To see each other, we also decorated ourselves with glow sticks.

 Then we also attached glow sticks to frisbee, which made it look like UFO in the night sky.
 Too bad our cameras couldn’t catch it, but it was quite a sight!

-Another time, we ventured for a long run forth and back along the beach.
-The beach is sandy, with just a few patches of colorful pebbles.
+Another time, we ventured for a long run forth and back along the beach; wet sand was compact enough to run comfortably.
+Just a few patches have some colorful pebbles instead of sand.

-If all that is not enough, there is also a bunch of friendly stray dogs that are happy to keep you company, if you don’t mind.
+If all that is not enough for your entertainment, there is also a bunch of friendly stray dogs that are happy to keep you company.